 Introduction to the Literature of Philosophy

 An examination of the expression, development and conflict of the ideas and values in current and time-honored works of philosophy from major world cultures.
 Topics to be studied include religion, ethics, knowledge, personal identity, justice and freedom.
 Students cannot earn credit for the philosophy major/minor in both PHL 100 and PHL 200.
-Offered Fall, Spring.
+Offered Occasionally.

 PHL 201 Cr.3

 An exploration of philosophical ethics, with attention paid to the philosophical methods of analysis and argumentation used to drive and evaluate moral theories and judgments.
 Topics may include the nature of moral truth (e.g., absolute truth, relativism, pluralism), prominent moral theories (e.g., virtue ethics, deontology, utilitarianism), important figures from the history of philosophy (e.g., Aristotle, Kant, J.S.
 Mill), an examination into the nature of virtues and values, principles of right action, and character.
-There will be additional introductory emphasis on selected issues in applied ethics from multicultural points of view.
+Students can expect to engage in a mandatory service learning project applying what they have learned in the classroom.
 Offered Annually.

 PHL 205 Cr.3